SUBJECTS — U.S. 1945 – Current & the Press; the Law; Civics;

 - ” . . .
 [O]ne who reveals something covert or who informs against another” — Miriam-Webster online dictionary;

 Define the term “metadata”:

-“Metadata” provides information about other data.
-In the context of a telephone call, metadata includes the date, time, number from which the call is made, number to which the call is made, and the length of the call.
-This information is routinely collected by telephone carriers and is included on many telephone bills.
+“Metadata” is data about other data.
+In the context of a photo is is where and when it was made.
+For a telephone call, metadata includes the date, time, number to which the call was made, number from which the call was made, and the length of the call.

 Franz Gayl and the MRAPs